devhelpr/code-flow-canvas/README.md

 - "signals"
 - update state of components with children

-- how can this be made declarative using the layout-compiler and expression-compiler?
+- (see poc below) how can this be made declarative using the layout-compiler and expression-compiler?

 - can this be transformed to a native app?